 In the eyes of the bank/mortgage lender and the investor, it doesn’t make sense for a borrower to send bank statements, cable bills, and other financial statements to a property they don’t occupy for the sheer reason it wouldn’t make sense if you didn’t live there.

 This is actually a huge red flag investors look out for to avoid buying securities that are tangled up in occupancy fraud.
-And for this reason, banks and lenders will likely decline a file if it’s listed as owner-occupied, or counter the borrower to submit the loan as an investment property.
+And for this reason, banks and lenders will likely decline a file if it’s listed as owner-occupied, or at best they’ll counter the borrower to re-submit the loan as an investment property.

-Many borrowers submit a loan application listing one property as their primary residence, and when conditioned to provide verification of assets, they use bank statements from another property and the file gets declined for occupancy fraud.
+Here’s a common scenario.
+A borrower submits a loan application for the subject property as their primary residence, and when conditioned to provide verification of assets, they use bank statements from another property they own and the file gets declined for occupancy fraud.